jeremiahsnapp/dev-lxc/README.md

 # dev-lxc

-A tool for creating Chef server clusters using LXC containers.
+A tool for creating Chef Server clusters with a Chef Analytics server using LXC containers.

-Using [ruby-lxc](https://github.com/lxc/ruby-lxc) it builds a standalone server or tier cluster composed of a backend and multiple frontends with round-robin DNS resolution.
+Using [ruby-lxc](https://github.com/lxc/ruby-lxc) it builds a standalone Chef Server or tier Chef Server cluster composed of a backend and multiple frontends with round-robin DNS resolution.
+It will also optionally build a Chef Analytics server and connect it with the Chef Server.

 The dev-lxc tool is well suited as a tool for support related work, customized cluster builds for demo purposes, as well as general experimentation and exploration.